roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-18 ****** byHiddenDevil_© Wave after wave of pleasure rushed through her.
+Wave after wave of pleasure rushed through her.
 Her pussy convulsed on Mr. Jackson's cock, and the cheerleader never felt tighter; her entire body was stuffed full by his stiff rod.
 At last, Trisha felt her muscles relaxing, and suddenly the cheerleader collapsed on the seats, gasping for breath, relishing her pleasure.
 Ooh…I'm so nasty I'll cum on a complete stranger's cock!
 She was still on her knees with her butt in the air, but the cheerleader let her shoulders and head rest on the other seat, ass up and face down as she recovered from her climax.
 She was so preoccupied that she didn't even notice when Mr. Jackson gently slid out of her and leaned down to glance in the window at the panting, ravished cheerleader.
 Trisha's body was perfectly on display.
 Her firm butt was still positioned next to the open window, and now a tiny drop of cum was leaking out of her red, swollen cunt.
 Her slender legs and lithe waist were all revealed by her skimpy cheerleading uniform, her back sharply arched to show off her slim figure as she rested her head on the cushion.
 Her long brown hair spilled out across the seat, her perky tits pressed into the seat as she panted.

  She only noticed he was staring at her when she heard him speak.